latentminds/stable-diffusion-qrcode/README.md

 * You can play with CN tile parameters to get an image more or less "grid like"

 # Todos
+- [ ] allow to set the model in the config
 - [ ] add more configs
 - [ ] allow to set the config without having the file in local path
 - [ ] more tests